jongpie/NebulaLogger/docs/logger-engine/FlowCollectionLogEntry.md

 Optionally choose to save any pending log entries

+#### `tagsString` → `String`

+Optionally provide a comma-separated String of tags to dynamically assign to the log entry

 #### `timestamp` → `DateTime`

 #### `topics` → `List<String>`

-Optionally provide a list of topics to dynamically assign to the log entry
+Optionally provide a comma-separated String of tags to dynamically assign to the log entry

 ---